CSCPR: Cross-Source-Context Indoor RGB-D Place Recognition: Introduction

-\textbf{Main Results:} In this approach, we aim at the RGB-D indoor place recognition problem.
-We extend the Context Cluster concept~\cite{cocs} to our approach to process features.
-The CoCs concept enhances each local feature by the global information of the point cloud, through a cluster and dispatch mechanism.
+\rev{ \textbf{Main Results:} In this approach, we aim to solve the RGB-D indoor place recognition problem.
+We extend our previous work PoCo~\cite{liang2024poco} with a reranking stage and integrate the two stages into one end-to-end pipeline for place recognition.
+We keep the consistency of applying the CoCs concept for feature processing in the reranking stage and propose novel models to process multi-scale and multi-source features for RGB-D place recognition.
 The following describes our contributions.
-Collectively, the contributions not only push the boundaries of RGB-D indoor place recognition to an integrated retrieval-reranking learning problem but also equip the community with data generation pipeline and new datasets for the task. \begin{enumerate} \item \textbf{New End-to-End Architecture for RGB-D Place Recognition:} We propose Cross-Source-Context Place Recognition (CSCPR) to integrate global retrieval and reranking.
-We apply the CoCs concept in these two stages to enhance the RGB-D features, especially for reranking, we propose a novel \textit{Self-Context Cluster (SCC)}, which enhances each local feature by global information (all points features). \item \textbf{Novel RGB-D Place-recognition Reranking:} For RGB-D place recognition reranking, besides the SCC model, we present a novel \textit{Cross Source Context Cluster (CSCC)} with a simple correlation calculation to process the local matches between different point clouds for fast and accurate reranking. \item \textbf{Curated Large-Scale RGB-D Indoor Place Recognition Datasets:} To address the scarcity of suitable large-scale RGB-D place-recognition datasets, we introduce ARKitIPR and ScanNetIPR RGB-D indoor place recognition task.
-We propose a method to generate datasets by point-cloud overlaps.
-The datasets contain positive and negative frames, keyframes for evaluation, poses and semantic labels of point clouds. \item \textbf{Superior Performance Across Multiple Datasets:} We evaluate the performance of CSCPR on different datasets ScanNet-PR~\cite{cgis}, ScanNetIR, and ARKitIPR.
-As Tab.~\ref{tab:scannetpr_recall} CSCPR achieves at least $36.5\%$ improvement than other SOTA RGB-D indoor place recognition methods in Recall@1 in the ScanNet-PR.
-We also achieved at least $43.75\%$ in ScanNetIPR and ARKitIPR.
+Collectively, the contributions not only push the boundaries of RGB-D indoor place recognition to an integrated retrieval-reranking learning problem but also equip the community with a data generation pipeline and new datasets for the task. \begin{enumerate}[leftmargin=*] \item \textbf{Novel RGB-D Place-recognition Reranking:} We present a novel \textit{Self-Context Cluster (SCC)} to enhance local features by global information and a novel \textit{Cross Source Context Cluster (CSCC)} to process the local matches between different point clouds (sources) for fast and accurate reranking. \item \textbf{Curated Large-Scale RGB-D Indoor Place Recognition Datasets:} To address the scarcity of suitable large-scale RGB-D place-recognition datasets, we introduce ARKitIPR and ScanNetIPR datasets.
+We also propose a method to generate datasets by point-cloud overlap.
+The datasets contain positive and negative frames, keyframes for evaluation, poses, and semantic labels of point clouds. \item \textbf{Superior Performance Across Multiple Datasets:} As shown in Tab.~\ref{tab:scannetpr_recall}, our approach outperforms other SOTA RGB-D indoor place recognition approaches by at least $29.27\%$ in ScanNet-PR~\cite{cgis} and $43.75\%$ in ScanNetIR and ARKitIPR.
 Compared with other place-recognition reranking methods, we improve at least $3.17$ points in the two novel datasets.
-We demonstrated the effectiveness of our approach in the real-world robot. \end{enumerate}
+We also demonstrate the effectiveness of our approach in a real-world robot.